Korean Ambassador for Peace Medal

 You may be eligible for the Korean Ambassador for Peace Medal if you are a Korean War veteran.
 The medal is an expression of appreciation from the Korean government to US servicemen and women who served in the Korean War.

 To be eligible, the veteran must have served in the country during the Korean War from June 25, 1950, to July 27, 1953.
-It is also available for the veterans who have participated in UN peacekeeping operations until the end of 1955.
+It is also available to veterans who have participated in UN peacekeeping operations up to the end of 1955.

-If a veteran was a Navy service member and had served abroad on a naval vessel, then he or she was eligible if the naval vessel was assigned into Korean waters during the 1950 to 1953 time frame.
+If a veteran was a Navy service member and had served abroad on a naval vessel, they were eligible if the naval vessel was assigned to Korean waters during the 1950-1953 timeframe.
 Please note that both men and women are eligible for this medal.

-The military had support positions such as nurse, clerical and administrative, and other positions that were predominantly held by women service members.
+The military had support positions, such as nursing, clerical, and administrative roles, as well as other positions that women service members predominantly held.

 To establish eligibility, you need a copy of your DD 214.
-The DD 214 need not be certified or notarized, but it should be legible.
+The DD 214 does not need to be certified or notarized, but it should be legible.

 There are no costs or fees to the family or the veteran.
-There are no legal agreements that need to be, no documents to be signed.
+There are no legal agreements that need to be signed, nor are any documents required.

-This is an appreciation in the form of the Korean Ambassador for Peace Medal from the Republic of South Korea for the sacrifices, service, and friendship of our American servicemen and women who served in the Korean War.
+This is an appreciation in the form of the Korean Ambassador for Peace Medal from the Republic of South Korea, presented to the United States in recognition of the sacrifices, service, and friendship of American servicemen and women who served in the Korean War.

 The completed packet will be sent directly to the South Korean Consulate on their behalf.
 The Consulate will send the medal to eligible veterans or survivors 30-45 days from the date of application received by the Embassy.